An-him/ResourceForTheShell/README.md

 Linus is here
 Day 12: We delved deeper into learning with Mr Linus remaekably humble Spirit and surely his going far, Encountered a hurdle when solving the Command Line Argument program but we surpassed (Obviously)
-Stima at His end ilipotea but tuko pamoja
+We were able to clone, pull and push on our shared repo, Exciting week ahead of Us Stima at His end ilipotea but tuko pamoja